phaethonp/we-ai/readme.md

 <br><br><br>

-## 6. The AI Project Hub.
-What it is and why it matters
+## 6. Integrated AI Platform for Future-Forward Property Development
-Upon complete deployment, this AI hub empowers you to incorporate various services from multiple stakeholders, capture their operational data, and subsequently offer services that elucidate ways to enhance efficiency, consolidate resources among various parties, or improve the asset's performance.
+**The AI Project Hub.
+What it is and why it matters** Upon complete deployment, this AI hub empowers you to incorporate various services from multiple stakeholders, capture their operational data, and subsequently offer services that elucidate ways to enhance efficiency, consolidate resources among various parties, or improve the asset's performance.
 <br><br><br>